MathGeniusJodie/mass-extinction/readme.md

 (subject to changes)

-removes margins on form controls, removes inconsistent styling in mobile safari
+removes inconsistent styling in mobile safari

 this setting is false by default because if you want consistent styles for form controls it's recommended you use a more complete library like <https://tailwindcss-custom-forms.netlify.app/> that will make this reset redundant